FFTAI/fftai.github.io/docs/quickstart.md

    After completing the above actions, congratulations, you have successfully installed!

    Now, you can begin your robot experience using our provided SDK or Android APK to control Fourier GR1.

+!> For the use of the Client SDKs, see [Lauching Client SDK](http://localhost:3000/#/quickstart?id=lauching-client-sdk) for details.
+For the use of Control APP, see [Remote Control App User Guide](http://localhost:3000/#/rocsappoperation?id=remote-control-app-user-guide) for reference.